 (0.0, 0.0, 0.0)

 Now lets apply one of the MedPy filter, more exactly the Otsu thresholding, which can be used for automatic background removal

 from medpy.filter import otsu threshold = otsu(image_data) output_data = image_data > threshold

 And save the binary image, marking the foreground

-After taking a look at it, you might want to dive deeper with the documentation.
+After taking a look at it, you might want to dive deeper with the tutorials found in the documentation.

 medpy_diff.py /path/to/image1.xxx /path/to/image2.xxx